Born In: Saint Joseph, Missouri, United States

 During 2001-2004, the famous rap artiste released popular albums like 'The Eminem Show', and 'Encore'.
 The albums included hit singles like 'Without Me', 'Superman', 'Mockingbird', and 'Just Lose It'.
-During this time he also assisted Dr. Dre on several songs including the 'Grammy' winning 'Forgot About Dre'.
+During this time he also assisted Dr. Dre on several songs including the Grammy-winning 'Forgot About Dre'.

 Eminem collaborated with popular singer Elton John to sing at the 'Grammy Awards' ceremony in 2001.
 The organization called 'Gay & Lesbian Alliance Against Defamation' ('GLAAD'), displayed their resentment towards the decision since allegedly the rap artiste openly criticized homosexuality.

-The same year, he also went touring with famous rap artistes like Xzibit, Snoop Dogg, and Dr. Dre.
+The same year, he also went touring with famous rap artists like Xzibit, Snoop Dogg, and Dr. Dre.
 In 2004, the artiste helped Afeni Shakur release a posthumous album of the latter’s son rapper 2Pac.

 In 2006, the rapper produced ‘The Re-Up’, an album of compiled songs, under the banner of his label ‘Shady Records’.
 The same year he appeared at the ‘BET Music Awards’, singing a song titled ‘Touch It’.
-He also sang for albums by Akon, 50 Cent, and Lil Wayne, the most memorable song being ‘My Life’.
+He also sang for albums by Akon, 50 Cent, and Lil Wayne, with the most memorable song being ‘My Life’.